ejmastnak/ejmastnak.github.io/notes/arch/graphics/displays.md

 # Connect laptop to an external monitor on X

-{% include arch-notes-header.html comment='and part 1 in a 2-part monitor sequence.
+{% include arch-notes-header.html comment='and part 1 in a two-part monitor sequence.
 Read <a href="/notes/arch/graphics/monitor-hotplug.html">part 2</a> for monitor hot-plugging.' %}

 **Goal:** understand how to make an X Window System display appear on an external monitor using `xrandr`, then write a shell script that does this for you.